Should You Do a Roth IRA Conversion?

 Someone in an abnormally low tax bracket (due to job loss, sabbatical, business losses, etc.)

-Someone looking to early retire who will need access to their retirement funds earlier than the typical retirement age.
+Someone looking to retire early who will need access to their retirement funds earlier than the typical retirement age.

 👉 What is the process?